image

 Then you get a few medium line widths from the regular side of the nib as you lower the angle.

-Finally you get the broadest line when the entire surface of the nib is in contact with the paper.
+Finally you get the broadest line when the entire surface of the nib is in full contact with the paper.

 As the photo shows, you can get the same range of stroke widths from either the 55 degree nib or the 40 degree nib, depending on the angle you hold the pen itself.